 The Junior Seau Oceanside Pier Amphitheatre, located next to the Oceanside Pier on Pier View South Beach, has been a local landmark since its original construction in 1919.

 The famous amphitheater has hosted everything from the annual Samoan Cultural Celebration to live sunset jazz performances to sustainability festivals.
-The versatile venue hosts numerous cultural and community events year-round, but particularly in the summer, so check the schedule.
+The versatile venue hosts numerous cultural and community events year-round, particularly in the summer, so check the schedule.

 15. Learn Natural History at Buena Vista Audubon Society Nature Center

-Located on Oceanside’s southern end, the Buena Vista Audubon Society Nature Center is the perfect place to spend a few hours with the kids learning about local natural history and the importance of conservation efforts by everyone.
+Located on Oceanside’s southern end, the Buena Vista Audubon Society Nature Center is the perfect place to spend a few hours with the kids, learning about local natural history and the importance of conservation efforts by everyone.

 The nature center provides opportunities to explore the lagoon and birdlife, native plants, and endangered species at the lagoon in an interactive and informative environment.